kazarazat/password-bot/README.md

     You> facebook and &jh$$fRt101
     Password Bot> saved nickname facebook and password &jh$$fRt101 are you done?

+**Knowledge**

+    You> tell me about rainbow tables
+    Password Bot> Here's what I know: A rainbow table is a precomputed table for reversing cryptographic hash functions, usually for cracking password hashes.
+Tables are usually used in recovering a plaintext password up to a certain length consisting of a limited set of characters.

 # Python Objects
 Rivescript supports python and javascript objects that can be executed inside the running chatbot.